tdunn19/dpd_mc/README.md

     freq_monitor - monitor the system every x steps (100)

     iseed - random seed (change this before every run)

+The run.sh and submit.sh scripts were written specifically for ACEnet clusters.

 Changelog
 ---------